 The course of fibromyalgia varies with the individual.
 Some experts say that one-third of us make significant improvements.
 Another third stay the same.
 The remaining third see worsening of their symptoms.

-I believe it is possible to tilt the odds in your favor.
+It may not be easy however, I believe it is possible to tilt the odds in your favor.
 The first step is to accept the reality of your illness and the need to lead a different kind of life.
 Because fibromyalgia syndrome can vary in severity, you have to learn your own personal limitations.
 Then try to live consistently within those limitations.